matthewestes33/pwaEditor/README.md

 When a developer opens the application, a client/server folder structure is present.

-When the developer enters the command `npm run start` from the root directory, the application starts and serves the client.
+When the developer enters the command `npm start` from the root directory, the application starts and serves the client.

 When the developer runs the text editor application from the terminal, the JavaScript files have been bundled using webpack.